vmcsoft/vmc-simple-cache/README.md

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits